Pope Sergius III: Alleged affair with Marozia

 Sergius' ties with the family of Theophylact were made even closer, at least according to rumour, by Sergius' supposed affair with Theophylact's daughter, Marozia.
 This relationship was promoted by Marozia's mother, Theodora, and the result of this affair was a male child who in time became Pope John XI (931–935).
 The only source of this alleged affair is the chronicler Liutprand of Cremona, writing some 50 years after the events of Sergius' pontificate.
 Neither Auxilius of Naples nor Eugenius Vulgarius, both of whom were exact contemporaries of Sergius, and both of whom were hostile towards Sergius for his attacks on Formosus, mention this allegation at all.
 The highly reliable chronicler Flodoard, who also is a contemporary does not mention it either.
-It should also be noted that Liutprand, as firm supporter of Emperor Otto I was often heavily biased against the papacy.
+It should also be noted that Liutprand, as a firm supporter of Emperor Otto I was often heavily biased against the papacy.

 The affair, while not an impossibility, would certainly not have persisted beyond Marozia's marriage to Alberic I of Spoleto in 909.
 The question of whether Theophylact and Theodora needed to tie Sergius to them by such means, particularly when Sergius was already deeply indebted to them for his elevation to the papacy, as well as wasting Marozia in a relationship when, as the daughter of an important house, she would have been a valuable tool to link via marriage to another noble house, is open to debate.
 The birth of the future John XI in 910, after her marriage to Alberic, would seem to indicate that Sergius was not the father.